Axlefublr/qfetter.nvim/README.md

 Let me paint you a picture: have you ever got the thought of "oh here's a problem at this place, but I can't handle it right now, I'm going to come back to it later".

 Question: how?
 How are you going to get to it?
 With a local mark?
-Maybe, but then if you add or remove lines above, the mark is going to move and become invalid.

 Using [`harp-nvim`](https://github.com/Axlefublr/harp-nvim)'s local search harps?
-That's better, but now you have to come up with a register that you'll remember to check, when in reality the semantic you're trying to go for is "this is one of the places I need to eventually get to now".
+Regardless of your choice, now you have to come up with a register that you'll remember to check, when in reality the semantic you're trying to go for is "this is one of the places I need to eventually get to now".

 ```lua
 vim.keymap.set('n', "'q", function() require('qfetter').mark() end)